 Besides, you’ll also like the way it gives you updates about new firmware.
 In my opinion, the best part about this software is the 256-bit hardware encryption that saves your storage from theft or hacking.

 Compared to the 860 Evo, the Crucial MX500 uses the Crucial’s storage executive.
 This software does every other common function that is available.

 You can view the storage stats as well as look for new updates.
-The best part is that this software includes cache features, which speed up the SSD function significantly.
+The best part is that this software includes cache features, which significantly speed up the SSD function.

-When you are about to make the final decision, the price becomes a huge factor.
+The price becomes a huge factor when you are about to make the final decision.
 Since both these models come with different versions, prices are different.

-However, the Samsung 860 Evo price is around 15-25% higher in every instance.
+However, the Samsung 860 Evo price is around double in every instance.

 And that is because it delivers exactly what it promises and is probably one of the fastest SATA SSDs you can add to your system.

-That said, it might be labeled as expensive, but it’s top-notch features along with high endurance makes it worth every penny.
+The Samsung 860 Evo might be labeled as expensive, but its top-notch features and high endurance make it worth every penny.